theferryman0519/Final-AsTheBellTolls/Design Files/GameDesignDocument.md

 As Blackmere stabilizes, its recovery attracts outside attention.
 Visitors return.
 Traders become more reliable.
 Scholars, craftspeople, former residents, inspectors, and travelers begin entering the town.
 Regional connections that disappeared after the flood slowly reopen.

 That renewal also attracts the same political power that once abandoned Blackmere.
-On **Spring 1, Year 3**, Regent Rupert returns to determine whether the settlement has become viable enough to remain independent.
+On Spring 1, Year 3, Regent Rupert returns to determine whether the settlement has become viable enough to remain independent.

 Rupert does not judge a completion percentage.
 He evaluates the actual state of Blackmere through five pillars:

-- **Structural Stability**
+- Structural Stability
-- **Economic Stability**
+- Economic Stability
-- **Civic Continuity**
+- Civic Continuity
-- **Community Stability**
+- Community Stability
-- **Future Readiness**
+- Future Readiness

 His inspection physically tours several locations selected from the state of the player's save.
 A strong town may pass in several different ways.
 A balanced town, an invention-focused Blackmere, a community-centered Blackmere, a trade-driven Blackmere, or a town built around resilient essentials can all demonstrate viability without requiring identical completion.

-If Blackmere is improving but falls short, Rupert issues a **conditional result** and identifies the weakest areas of that specific save.
+If Blackmere is improving but falls short, Rupert issues a conditional result and identifies the weakest areas of that specific save.
 These become targeted covenants for the following year.

-On **Spring 1, Year 4**, Rupert returns only when a Year 3 conditional result was issued.
+On Spring 1, Year 4, Rupert returns only when a Year 3 conditional result was issued.
 The reassessment checks those exact covenants while ensuring previously stable areas have not collapsed.

 Passing resolves the immediate repossession threat.